To be honest, we hope you are never in a situation where you need to use MUNIO to protect yourself, but heck yah it works.

 Of course, I remind people that alternatively, you could carry a razor-sharp knife for self defense if you prefer.
 But, a knife is a lethal weapon with legal restrictions, and you can't carry an open knife easily in your pocket, purse etc. without potentially harming yourself (or whatever you are trying to carry it in (goodbye expensive purse).
 Nor should you be walking around carrying an open knife... unless you want to do a lot of explaining...

 Just remember to be realistic.
 MUNIO will not magically repel a criminal with a gentle tap and a few kind words.
-It is meant to be used with your maximum force, speed and aggression.
+It is meant to be used with force, speed and intensity.
 There is no self defense training, tactic or product that is absolutely guaranteed to save you from every conceivable threat.
-But they can give you a significant advantage that just may save your life.
+But, like MUNIO, they can give you a significant advantage that just may save your life.

 In my experience, the question of age comes up most often in regards to young children, or the extreme opposite, the elderly.